kanke/movieMusic/README.md

 ###  To get information about a given movie ###

-> java -Dapi=movie -Dmusic=harry potter -jar target/movie-music-1.0-SNAPSHOT.jar
+> java -Dapi=movie -Dmovie=starwars -jar target/movie-music-1.0-SNAPSHOT.jar

 ###  To get information about a given album ###